yhuang/learning-docker/src/getting-inside-running-docker-containers-without-ssh.md

 To make entering a running Docker container even simpler, Docker, Inc. is introducing `docker exec` with the release of Docker v1.3.0.
 The `docker exec` command spawns a process inside a given Docker container.
 By using `docker exec` to launch a new Bash session inside the running Docker container, developers can more easily debug their Dockerized applications.

 Docker is not recommending users to abandon the "one application per container" development pattern with `docker exec`.
-Instead, Docker hopes to wean users off the anti-pattern of running `sshd` inside their containers.
+Instead, Docker hopes to wean them off the anti-pattern of running `sshd` inside their containers.

 With the introduction of `docker exec`, `nsenter` has officially become obsolete.